-The tone used in the podcast is consumer friendly and straightforward.
-You will enjoy listening to the inspirational stories from the financial world.
+The tone used in the podcast is consumer-friendly and straightforward.
+You will enjoy listening to inspirational stories from the financial world.
 Subscribing to this podcast could help you gain the financial knowledge you need to grow your wealth and take full control of your finances like a boss.

 This podcast mainly focuses on investing and saving.
 Dave, a best-selling author, and a big name in the personal finance world reiterates the importance of avoiding debts at all costs.
 One aspect that differentiates this podcast from other best finance podcasts in this list is the call-in aspect that allows listeners to air their issues live.

 Sorting out real issues from real people goes a long way in helping individuals facing similar problems.
 By engaging listeners and offering practical solutions, this could be the motivation you need to get your finances in order.

 If you want to be smarter with achieving financial independence, this is the right podcast for you.
 With over 8 million weekly listeners tuning in to the Dave Ramsey Show, there’s no reason why you should not give this podcast a try.